iLert/ilagent/README.md

 The ilert Agent 🦀 📦 is a program that lets you easily integrate your on premise system with ilert.

-## iLert agent
+## ilert agent

-The iLert agent comes in a single binary with a tiny footprint and helps you to
+The ilert agent comes in a single binary with a tiny footprint and helps you to

 * Send events from the command line `ilagent event -k il1insada3872867c63 -t ALERT -s 'a summary from the shell'`
 * Send heartbeat pings from the command line `ilagent heartbeat -k il1insada3872867c63`